GAR - UI & Workflow Basics

 4. Payments: Used whenever a payment is made to the garnishor, whether from one account or multiple accounts.
 The Payment event records the funds actually disbursed, whether by check or other means.

-Each event has a detailed Worksheet that can be opened to record the specifics of that event, such as the amount seized or processing fee charged during an Account Review, the release amount for a Release event, or payment details for a Payment event.
 You can identify a Worksheet screen by two indicators: (1) it will be labeled as a Worksheet, and (2) it will include an OK button to close the Worksheet and return to the Events Summary.
 The Actions button within a Worksheet will display only the actions available in the context of that event.

 • Related Articles